/

 In the 2010s, the CRM industry saw significant advances and changes.

-CRM systems began integrating with social media platforms, allowing businesses to better connect with customers and manage their social interactions.
+CRM systems began integrating with social media platforms, enabling businesses to connect with customers and manage their social interactions more effectively.

-The rise of smartphones and tablets led to the development of mobile CRM applications, offering salespeople and other users access to CRM data on the go.
+The rise of smartphones and tablets has led to the development of mobile CRM applications, enabling salespeople and other users to access CRM data on the go.

-Marketing automation systems from vendors like Marketo, HubSpot, and Pardot surged in popularity.
+Marketing automation systems from vendors such as Marketo, HubSpot, and Pardot have surged in popularity.
 Integration with leading CRM systems became a requirement for many organizations.

-Companies started focusing more on the customer experience, using CRM tools to gather insights and personalize interactions.
+Companies began to focus more on the customer experience, utilizing CRM tools to gather insights and personalize interactions.

 There was an increased adoption of advanced analytics in CRM systems for better prediction, segmentation, and customization.

-Cloud-based CRM solutions like Salesforce and Zoho became the rule rather than the exception, thanks to their scalability, flexibility, and lower upfront costs.
+Cloud-based CRM solutions, such as Salesforce and Zoho, have become the rule rather than the exception, thanks to their scalability, flexibility, and lower upfront costs.

-With data’s growing importance, CRM providers emphasized security features to protect sensitive customer information.
+With the growing importance of data, CRM providers have emphasized security features to protect sensitive customer information.

 The 2020s: Work from Home and AI

-With the sudden shift to work from home in 2020, the fact that CRM has become primarily cloud-based was fortuitous.
+With the sudden shift to working from home in 2020, the increasing prevalence of CRM systems becoming primarily cloud-based proved fortuitous.

 Salespeople could sell from anywhere, and, in many industries, customer service and support could be provided from home offices.

 In the 2020s, the lines between CRM and marketing automation (MA) continued to blur.
 MA vendor HubSpot increased its push into the CRM market.
 Salesforce further integrated Marketing Cloud functionality into various editions.
-Smaller, all-in-one systems like GreenRope gained attention.
+Smaller, all-in-one systems, such as GreenRope, gained attention.

-Because of this convergence, the number of steps in the CRM process expanded to encompass steps previously considered part of a separate marketing process.
+Due to this convergence, the number of steps in the CRM process has expanded to encompass steps previously considered part of a separate marketing process.

 A race began to incorporate AI and LLMs into CRM systems in ways designed to add value for users.